rsms/hue/README.md

 - Values are immutable (can't be modified) by default
 - Compiles down to super-tight machine code (thanks to LLVM) that's so fast it makes your mama faint
 - Fully Unicode (Text type is UTF-32, source files are interpreted as UTF-8 and language symbols can be almost any Unicode character).
-- Built on top of LLVM and thus generates LLVM IR
+- Built on top of LLVM and thus can generate LLVM IR
+- Fast JIT compiler
 - Neat codebase with clearly separated components
   - Tokenizer: Reads UTF-8 encoded text and streams Hue language tokens
   - Parser: Reads Hue language tokens and streams Hue language structures